Home > Guides > Learning > Provisional Driving Licence

 • A biometric passport for an online application.

-• Address for the last three years.
+• Address for the last three years (including UK and foreign addresses).

 • You may have to give additional information, such as your National Insurance number.

-Apply for a provisional licence NI.
+Apply for a provisional licence (Northern Ireland)

 How much is a provisional licence NI